Badrouu17/express-mongodb-app-boilerplate/readme.md

-# EXPRESS APP BOILERPLATE
+## EXPRESS APP BOILERPLATE

-This is a boilerplate project starter for an express app using modern technologies: node.js, express, mongoDB, mongoose.
+This is a boilerplate project starter for an express app using modern technologies: Node.js, Express, MongoDB, Mongoose.

+## Available Scripts

+In the project directory, you can run:

+### `npm run server`

+Runs the app in the development mode.<br />
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.